Fly-killing device: Bug vacuum

-A bug vacuum (bug vac or aspirator) is a type of small but powerful portable vacuum cleaner, usually with internal batteries.
+A bug vacuum (bug vac, aspirator, or suck-a-bug) is a type of small but powerful portable vacuum cleaner, usually with internal batteries.
 The motor starts quickly and generates strong suction, trapping the flying insect inside the device.
 The insect may be captured on an adhesive internal surface, or simply held inside the device until it dehydrates and dies.

 Some bug vacuums feature non-lethal designs which keep trapped insects inside, but do not otherwise harm them, allowing their later release.
-These devices are popular with amateur and professional entomologists, and with persons who wish to avoid the killing of insects.
+These devices are popular with entomologists and persons who wish to avoid the killing of insects.

 A related device powered by mouth suction is called a pooter, and is used by entomologists and students to capture small organisms for study.

 Fan-based trap

-This design uses a continuously-running electric fan to suck in flying insects (especially mosquitos and gnats, which are weak fliers), which are then trapped by a fine mesh grid or bag.
+This design uses a continuously running electric fan to suck in flying insects (especially mosquitos and gnats, which are weak fliers), which are then trapped by a fine mesh grid or bag.
 Unable to escape the constant airflow, the insects quickly dehydrate and die.
 Some variant designs use carbon dioxide, ultraviolet light, or chemical scent to attract insects to the trap.
 Other designs rely on the natural carbon dioxide or scents emitted by people, pets, or livestock to attract pests, and simply collect flying insects as they wander close enough to be sucked in.
 In addition, the continuous breeze produced by a common electric fan has been found to discourage mosquitos from landing and biting, even without trapping or killing the insects.